 The brainchild of industrial designer Benoit Mintiens, of Antwerp in Belgium.
 Mr.Mintiens has acheived multiple higher Masters degrees of education (in Industrial Design and Business Administration).Benoit, has spent the bulk of his professional career as a consultant in Industrial Design.
 You say, what does that have to do with watchmaking?
 A pertinent question and the answer is inspiring.
 It’s inspiring because the real answer is there is typically not room for an industrial designer, persay, in traditional Swiss watchmaking circles.
 However, Benoit is not Swiss, he’s Belgian and he’s coming to the world of watchmaking after a long consideration and analysis of the traditional, analog, mechanical wristwatch.
 As an Industrial Designer, Benoit does not feel confined to the traditional view of what a mechanical watch should look like or how it should function.
 So, Benoit takes an objective approach of, “How do I optimize the format of an ananlog maechanical watch?”
 At that point, Benoit continues to digress from traditional watchmaking and deconstructs the watch to it’s root elements.
 From, there the idea of reading time is re-configured in an ingeneous and wonderful mechanical illusion that’s seamless.
 Literally, seamless.
 Benoit has looked at the design of the watch from a holistic view.
 Meaning, the mechanical aspect, ergonomics and aesthetics are all of equal value in the overall finished product.
 Benoit says, “The mindset of an industrial designer is to adopt a methodology that guarantees a holistic approach considering the end user as the ultimate evaluation criteria.

-To finish the watch, Benoit has choosen a modular “wire” lug that acheives a very classic and functional aesthetic at once.
-The straps are designed and made especially for the fit on the modular wire lugs.
+Benoit has choosen the look of a vintage “wire” lug which acheives a very classic and functional aesthetic at once.
+The straps are designed and made especially for the Ressence lugs.
 The look is whole with every thought, dedicated to every detail.
-The watch is available with 5 different colorations/tints of the “dials” that are all acheived in very small numbers.
-The Type 1001-1005 (five in all) are all uniquely different with matching appointments.
+The watch is available with 5 different colorations/tints of “dials” that are all acheived in very small numbers.

 Benoit encapsulates the esscence of Ressence, the brand name.